 Causes of Gum Recession

 Many patients are usually not concerned about gum recession because it does not always affect daily life.
 However, it can often result from a larger issue such as bruxism or periodontal disease.
-Dr. Gregory Toback and Dr. Marianne Urbanski are experts at treating receding gums and can help to identify the different gum recession causes in New London, CT, such as:
+Dr. Gregory Toback and Dr. Marianne Urbanski are experts at treating receding gums and can help to identify the different gum recession causes in New London, CT.